Natural Law Party (United States): 2000

-In 2000, Hagelin created an independent coalition between the Natural Law and the Reform Party, The coalition failed when Patrick Buchanan took control of the Reform Party.
+In 2000, Hagelin created an independent coalition between the Natural Law and the Reform Party.
+The coalition failed when Patrick Buchanan took control of the Reform Party.

-On March 31, 2000 the FEC certified primary season matching funds for John Hagelin, who was seeking the nomination of the Natural Law and Reform Parties.
+On March 31, 2000, the Federal Election Commission certified primary season matching funds for John Hagelin, who was seeking the nomination of the Natural Law and Reform Parties.
 Hagelin was the second minor party presidential candidate to qualify; the first was Pat Buchanan.
 Ralph Nader eventually qualified as well.
-According to the Federal Election Commission (FEC), the NLP spent $2.3 million on its presidential campaign in the 1999–2000 election cycle.
+According to the Federal Election Commission, the NLP spent $2.3 million on its presidential campaign in the 1999–2000 election cycle.

 Following Hagelin's and the Natural Law Party's failed attempt at a coalition with the Reform Party in 2000, the Natural Law Party ran its own ticket of Hagelin and Nat Goldhaber.
 The pair appeared on 38 ballots and received 83,702 votes or 0.1% of the total.
 This poor finish led Maharishi Mahesh Yogi to stop endorsing the Party and very few members renewed their membership in 2001.

 Between 2000 and 2004, the Natural Law Party sought to create an independent coalition of voters interested in election law reform.
 In 2002, the party endorsed Independence Party of Minnesota candidate for Minnesota Governor, Tim Penny.